7 Timeless Lessons From The New Year: A Stunning Revelation You Should Understand

 The idea of time management and goal setting is hard work for a lot of people.
 The big deal, actually, is the discipline that comes with it.
-That’s the reason a lot of people abandon their goal setting plans few weeks into the New Year.
+That’s the reason a lot of people abandon their goal-setting plans a few weeks into the New Year.

-2019 will begin on January 1st and end on December 31st, that’s 12 full months.
-It will be frustrating if after January 1st, the next thing is to wait for December 31st.
+2020 spans between January 1st and December 31st, that’s 12 full months.
+It will be frustrating if, after January 1st, the next thing is to wait for December 31st.
 But usually, we don’t even realize it until December taps us and says, hey, I’m here!

 The reason is that the year has 365/366 days, 52 weeks and 12 months.
 Let’s say that is the big, long-term goal.